 The Company's wholly owned subsidiary, TH Insurance Holdings Company LLC, or TH Insurance, is a member of the FHLB.
 As a member of the FHLB, TH Insurance has access to a variety of products and services offered by the FHLB, including secured advances.
-As of March 31, 2020 and December 31, 2019, TH Insurance had \$50.0 million and \$210.0 million in outstanding secured advances with a weighted average borrowing rate of 2.39% and 2.00%, respectively.
+However, the Company did not have any outstanding secured advances or credit capacity available as of June 30, 2020.
+As of December 31, 2019, TH Insurance had \$210.0 million in outstanding secured advances with a weighted average borrowing rate of 2 00%